Ponerorchis papilionacea

 Ponerorchis papilionacea is a species of flowering plant in the family Orchidaceae, native to south-central China (north-west Sichuan).
+Plants of the World Online considers it an unplaced taxon – "names that cannot be accepted, nor can they be put into synonymy."

 Taxonomy

 The species was first described in 1982 as Amitostigma papilionaceum.
 A molecular phylogenetic study in 2014 found that species of Amitostigma, Neottianthe and Ponerorchis were mixed together in a single clade, making none of the three genera monophyletic as then circumscribed.
 Amitostigma and Neottianthe were subsumed into Ponerorchis, with this species becoming Ponerorchis papilionacea.
+The genus Ponerorchis has now been synonymized with the genus Hemipilia, but the species name is now considered unplaced.